Kinetic Road Machine Control Review

 The Road Machine Control pairs with devices using Bluetooth Smart and ANT+.
-This is a big improvement over some of the smart models Kurt Kinetic has put out in the past, which were limited to just Bluetooth.
+This is a big improvement over other smart models Kurt Kinetic has offered in the past, which were limited to Bluetooth only.
 Now with the ANT+ capability, you can pair to multiple devices and have a backup in case one of the other protocols is down on your training platform, as happened recently with Zwift and Bluetooth.
 Those of us who run ANT+ didn't notice.

-Despite the lower accuracy, the Road Machine Control is still accurate enough most of the time to allow you to reasonably track your performance.
+Despite the lower accuracy, the Road Machine Control is still accurate enough most of the time to allow you to track your performance reasonably.
 That's especially true if you tend to do a lot of endurance riding.
 The accuracy problems mostly come about in brief spots here and there where you need big shifts in power or you're doing a lot of close competition with other riders where a few watts really will make a difference and get you dropped (or your buddy).
-Most riders looking to get into the virtual world of training without making their bank account cry will be happy with this trainer.
+Still, most riders looking to get into the virtual training world without making their bank account cry will be happy with this trainer.

 With the Road Machine Control, you're getting a step up from your traditional tire drive trainer.
-It retains the cost and simplicity of a standard tire drive trainer but adds in the smart control of a higher-end direct drive trainer.
+It retains the cost and simplicity of a standard tire drive trainer but adds the smart control features of a higher-end direct drive trainer.

 Its 12-pound flywheel also does a great job of simulating the road.
-It's not as robust as some of the direct drive trainers, but they're also 10-20 pounds heavier and hundreds of dollars more.
+It's not as robust as some direct drive trainers, but they're also 10-20 pounds heavier and hundreds of dollars more.
 For its price, feel, and ease of setup, it's hard not to be pleased as punch with the Road Machine Control.

 The only area we wish were different is in power.
-It'd be nice if it could operate all the fancy stuff (we mean power and data) off of the power you put into the drum and then just turn off 5 or 10 seconds after you stop pedaling.
+It'd be nice if it could operate all the fancy stuff (we mean power and data) off of the energy you put into the drum and then just turn off 5 or 10 seconds after you stop pedaling.

 On the tech side, the Road Machine Control does a good job for what it is - a mid-range bike trainer that tries to bring high-end features to a more affordable price range.
 You get the two major communication protocols for control, Bluetooth FTMS and ANT+ FE-C, so you have a backup and choices for speed (Bluetooth) and multiple connections (ANT+).
 You get smart data and resistance control.
 And you get all the good outlets for training, including Kinetic Fit, Zwift, TrainerRoad, Rouvy, Kinomap, Sufferfest, and Fulgaz, among others.
-It's actually listed as a Zwift Certified trainer, so compatibility is pretty solid.
+It's listed as a Zwift Certified trainer, so compatibility is pretty solid.

 The Road Machine Control is very simple to set up and get going.
 If you put your phone down for a little while, you should be able to go from an unopened box to rolling in 20 minutes - tops.

-Then you'll just unfold the trainer, throw the new skewer they provided onto your bike, set the bike up in the two clamps and tighten those, then tighten the resistance unit up against your tire, open your training program, plug the trainer in and pair your machine to your device, then you're rolling.
+Then you'll just unfold the legs of the trainer, throw the new skewer they provided onto your bike, set the bike up in the two clamps and tighten those, then tighten the resistance unit up against your tire, open your training program, plug the trainer in and pair your machine to your device, then you're rolling.

 But keep in mind, this is just rolling.
 For smart control trainers, you need to do a bit of calibration.
-The best practice is to warm the machine up for 10 minutes, then you can do a quick calibration and you're off to the races with more accurate data.
+The best practice is to warm the machine up for 10 minutes, then you can do a quick calibration, and you're off to the races with more accurate data.

 This measure looks at the physical and practical aspects of moving a trainer around the house and taking it out on the road.
 We don't all have a support team, so one of the points of a trainer is that it be easy to move around and manage yourself so you can train anywhere.
 Try storing a stationary bike in the back of a closet or pulling it out of your trunk to warm up before a race.

-At some point you might decide you like the Road Machine Control so much and that you're having such a good time with it that you want to take it out traveling so you can maintain your fitness or warm up before a race.
-It's not bad for that, but you'll need a power source to get any decent use out of it.
+At some point, you might decide you like the Road Machine Control so much and that you're having such a good time with it that you want to take it out traveling so you can maintain your fitness or warm-up before a race.
+It's not bad for that, but you'll need a power source to get any decent use.
 If you're in hotels near a plug, it's probably the perfect trainer for that.
 It's lighter than the direct-drive trainers, coming in at just 28 pounds.
 That makes it pretty ideal for sneaking into your bike case.
 You can even pull the resistance unit off and throw it in your suitcase or vice versa, depending on how big your case is and how well you can strap everything down.

 Its shape is also great for taking it around.
 More robust trainers, especially direct drive trainers, are basically big, heavy boxes.
 Tire drive trainers can usually be broken down into a U-shape with a bulky resistance unit at the center.
 The Kinetic is no different, except that it's among the sturdiest trainers out there, so there's less concern about knocking it around in transit, the back of a closet, garage, or workshop.
 And as we mentioned, it's really simple to remove the resistance unit (and reinstall), so any Tetris-type issues should be easily solved by removing that.